Wheelwrights' Charity

 Overview

 The Wheelwrights' Charity was established in 1983 by the Worshipful Company of Wheelwrights, one of the City of London's historic livery companies.
-With total funds of £815,259 (as of December 2024), the charity distributes approximately £75,000-£88,000 annually in grants.
-The charity's mission centers on improving wheeled mobility for disabled people, particularly children and young people, supporting access to Paralympic and wheelchair sports, and preserving the ancient craft of wheelwrighting through apprenticeship support.
-Since 2016, the charity has benefited from a partnership with the National Tyre Distributors Association (NTDA), which donates around £9,000-£10,000 annually.
-The charity takes a relationship-focused approach, working closely with partner organizations like WheelPower to identify beneficiaries and forge lasting connections rather than simply providing one-off funding.
+With total funds of £815,259 (as of 2024), the charity distributes approximately £88,000 annually in grants.
+The charity's mission centres on improving wheeled mobility for disabled people, particularly children and young people, supporting access to Paralympic and wheelchair sports, and preserving the ancient craft of wheelwrighting through apprenticeship support.
+The charity has a partnership with the National Tyre Distributors Association (NTDA).
+The charity takes a relationship-focused approach, working closely with partner organisations like WheelPower to identify beneficiaries and forge lasting connections rather than simply providing one-off funding.

 Funding Priorities